renesas/azure-rtos/configuration/samples/iot_sdk_pnp/rx72n-envision-kit/README.md

 to quickly go to Change Device dialog and change target device to R5F572NN.

 This issue is fixed from board version v1.12.

+2.4.
+After the project generation is completed, please do the pin assignment check for SCI.
+In Smart Configurator editor (<projectname>.scfg)
+- go to Pins tab
+- at Pin Function, select SCI channel being used on the left panel (channel with opened blue box)
+- on the right panel, check and change the pin function if it is incorrect:
+  RXDx and TXDx should be used but the default setting could be SMISOx and SMOSIx